microsoft/cadet-cli/README.md

 > Note: at this time, `cadet` [does not support](https://github.com/Microsoft/cadet-cli/issues/1) downloading data from Azure Cosmos DB.

 Cadet is designed to make it simple to exchange data with Azure Cosmos DB instances that are using the [DocumentDB](https://docs.microsoft.com/en-us/azure/cosmos-db/create-sql-api-dotnet) backing store.
-It is a cross platform [python](https://www.python.org/) cli that leverages the Azure Cosmos DB python sdk under the hood.
+It is a cross platform [python](https://www.python.org/) cli that leverages the Azure Cosmos DB python SDK under the hood.
 Here are some common things you can do using `cadet`:

 ### Import data from csv